krxoze/ctf/README.md

 # Habbo

-You need to set the coord with :
+You need to set the cord with :

 > !ctf coord x;y